MoonshotAI/kosong/README.md

 Kosong is a streaming-first LLM-abstraction layer designed for modern agentic applications.
 It unifies message structures, asynchronous tool orchestration, and pluggable chat providers so you can build agents with ease and avoid vendor lock-in.

+> Kosong means "empty" in Malay and Indonesian.

 ## Installation

 Kosong requires Python 3.13 or higher.
 We recommend using uv as the package manager.